ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_lists_sorter/readme.md

 # List of lists sorter class

-** Special note ** I will be adding a full regression test suite on the evening of 11/15/18.

 Python offers a graceful method to sort lists of lists.

 Why gild the lily?